Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Important Information Prior To Initiating AUGTYRO

-Prior to initiating AUGTYRO, discontinue strong and moderate CYP3A inhibitors for 3 to 5 elimination half-lives of the CYP3A inhibitor [see DRUG INTERACTIONS, CLINICAL PHARMACOLOGY].
+Prior to initiating AUGTYRO, discontinue strong and moderate CYP3A inhibitors for 3 to 5 elimination half-lives of the CYP3A inhibitor [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

 Recommended Evaluation And Testing Before Initiating AUGTYRO